 Ashwagandha gummies are having a moment.
 Consumers love the convenience, the taste, and the idea of getting their adaptogens in a chewy treat.
 But behind that soft, fruity exterior lies a manufacturing puzzle that most people never think about.
 Making a stable, uniform, and actually palatable ashwagandha gummy isn't as simple as dumping powder into syrup.
 It takes careful process engineering, rigorous quality checks, and a real understanding of how heat-sensitive botanicals behave in a confectionery matrix.

 At KorNutra, we've spent years dialing in the specific protocols needed for ashwagandha gummies.
-Here’s what it really takes-and why off-the-shelf processes often fall short.
+Here's what it takes—and why off-the-shelf processes often fall short.

 Bitterness Isn’t Just a Taste Problem

 We take a different route.
-The trick is particle size control and encapsulation.
+The key is particle size control and encapsulation.
 By micronizing the extract into a consistent fine powder and coating it with a lipid or cellulose barrier before adding it to the gummy slurry, we delay the release of bitterness.
-This also stops the extract from reacting too early with gelatin or pectin, which can cause a gritty mouthfeel or uneven gelling.
+This also prevents the extract from reacting too early with gelatin or pectin, which can cause a gritty mouthfeel or uneven gelling.
 It’s a small process tweak, but it makes the difference between something that tastes medicinal and something that tastes like a gummy that happens to have a functional ingredient.

 Dose Uniformity: The Hidden QC Headache

 Gummies aren’t homogeneous like tablets.
-During cooking and depositing, heavier particles-like ashwagandha powder-can sink to the bottom of the mixing tank.
+During cooking and depositing, heavier particles—like ashwagandha powder—can sink to the bottom of the mixing tank.
 The result?
-Gummies at the start of the batch have one potency, and gummies at the end have another.
+Gummies at the start of the batch have one potency, and those at the end have another.
 For a brand making label claims about withanolide content, that’s a regulatory landmine.

 This isn’t standard practice.
 But it’s how we ensure every gummy delivers what’s on the label.